What's the Difference Between the U.Fund and U.Plan?

 The U.Fund is the Massachusetts 529 plan.
 The account owner contributes money into the fund, and this contribution is invested by Fidelity Investments in the market, and grows federal and MA tax deferred, and is tax free when used for qualified expenses.
 Contributions can be made throughout the year and can be done in the form of a check, online contribution, or an automatic withdrawal directly from a bank account.
 When the time comes for the owner to use the funds, as long as they're used on a qualified educational expense, there won't be any federal or MA taxes on the earnings.

 The great thing about the U.Fund is its flexibility, as evidenced by the list of qualified expenses.
-They include tuition, fees, room and board, books, supplies, and equipment.
+They include tuition, fees, food and housing, books, supplies, and equipment.
 The U.Fund can also be used at any accredited college in the country and even some international colleges.
 In fact, it doesn't even have to be used for college.
 You can use the U.Fund at accredited vocational and career training schools as well.
 Recent Federal legislation has also expanded qualified uses to include up to $10,000 in K-12 tuition, apprenticeship training, and repaying student loans.

 U.Plan Prepaid Tuition Program